Gareth Sheridan: Career

-Sheridan founded Nutriband Ltd. in Dublin in 2012 while completing his studies.
+Sheridan founded Nutriband Ltd. in Dublin in 2012 during the final year of his studies, though he had no background in the pharma or biotech industry.
 The company initially focused on supplement delivery through transdermal patches.
 Sheridan established Nutriband Inc. in the United States with headquarters in Orlando, Florida.

 The company develops transdermal systems to deliver opioid medications, where the incorporation of capsaicin and denatonium benzoate is intended to deter misuse.
+In February 2018, Seán Gallagher became president of Nutriband, staying for four years.
+In December 2018, Sheridan and his co-founder, Serguei Melnik, were fined $25,000 each by the SEC for making misleading statements about the FDA's regulation of Nutriband's products.

-The company went public on the NASDAQ stock exchange in October 2021 under the ticker symbol NTRB.
+Following several attempts, the company went public on the NASDAQ stock exchange in October 2021 under the ticker symbol NTRB.

 As chief executive of Nutriband, Sheridan was interviewed by The Guardian and the BBC about the potential impact of proposed tariffs on global pharmaceutical supply chains.
 Sheridan stated that tariffs on pharmaceutical imports could disrupt global supply chains and increase costs for patients.
 Speaking to the BBC in April 2025, he stated that "these types of treatments can't afford a disruption in the global supply chain", drawing comparisons between pharmaceutical and automotive tariffs.
 Quoted during March 2025 in Ireland's Business Post, he stated that "ultimately, people will die" if pharmaceutical tariffs are implemented.

 Sheridan temporarily stepped aside from his role as CEO of Nutriband in 2025 while he began his bid for the Irish presidency, citing his need to focus on securing support from local authorities for nomination to appear on the ballot.